Archoleat/archoleat-repo-template/README.md

     to create a new repository on GitHub.

     > Since this is a **Public Template** you can click the button
-    > `Use This Template` for a faster and more convenient cloning.
+    > `Use this template` for a faster and more convenient cloning.

 1.  **Clone the Repository:** Clone your new repository to your local machine.